Uniswap/docs/versioned_docs/version-V1/overview/degens/about.md

 ---
-id: about
+id: About
 title: About
 sidebar_position: 1
 ---

-The minting process for Nifty League allowed minters the ability to design their own DEGEN using our Mint-O-Matic, which our community absolutely loved!

 ![](/img/mintomatic.gif)

+Nifty League introduced a unique minting experience for the genesis drop in September 2021, which the community absolutely loved!
+People were able to design their own DEGEN NFTs using our Mint-O-Matic, with a set of traits of their choosing.

 There are 6 tribes of DEGENs: apes, humans, dogs, frogs, cats, and aliens.